Biden picks Alejandro Mayorkas, a son of Jewish Cuban refugees, to lead the Department of Homeland Security

 Mayorkas most recently has worked as a litigator representing companies on behalf of WilmerHale, an international law firm.
 In his WilmerHale bio, Mayorkas touted experience “leading the U.S. Department of Homeland Security’s response to Ebola and Zika,” and lists that he heads WilmerHale’s Covid-19 Coronavirus Task Force.

-John Sandweg, a former acting director of Immigration and Customs Enforcement who served with Mayorkas from 2009 to 2014, called Mayorkas an “ideal choice” to run the department, with his personal background, law-enforcement experience, and deep knowledge of the nation’s immigration system.
+John Sandweg, a former acting director of Immigration and Customs Enforcement who served with Mayorkas from 2009 to 2014, called Mayorkas an “ideal choice” to run the department, with his personal background, law-enforcement experience and deep knowledge of the nation’s immigration system.

-It is likely that Biden’s administration will upend much of what Trump did on immigration; while the Trump administration said anyone could be deported, Biden has signaled that he would refocus Homeland Security on people who pose a threat to public safety and national security.
+It is likely that Biden’s administration will upend much of what Trump did on immigration; while the Trump administration said anyone could be deported, Biden has signaled that he would refocus ICE on people who pose a threat to public safety and national security.

 “Ali is common sense,” Sandweg said.
 “Doesn’t mean he’s not going to make reforms, but every single decision he ever made, national security and public safety were at the top of his considerations.
 Even DACA, he made sure there were robust protections in place to preserve public safety.”